IMB11/SkinshuffleMineskinProxy/README.md

 ## Usage

-Clone the repository, create a `local.properties` in the resources folder, run `gradlew run`.
+Clone the repository, run `gradlew run` with the env variables specified in `.env.example` pre-exported using `export` (bash) or `$Env:... = ...` (windows).
 Done!
 Change the proxy domain and port in your skinshuffle config in your minecraft instance.